-The instructor Julie (whose blonde hair, blueish eyes, and light freckles gave her an Irish cast, meaning I thought of her as another mick) read off a series of statements dealing with our upbringing and general background.
+The instructor Julie read off a series of statements dealing with our upbringing and general background.
 These included such always pertinent topics as:

 • financial (did one of our parents hold a steady job, etc.)

-• race (did one or both parent have an ethnic background that was considered a minority, etc.)
+• race (did one or both parents have an ethnic background that was considered a minority, etc.)

 • religion (did we go to church regularly, etc.)

 Several topics addressed grade and high school and how we were treated by our peers: did we play in any sports, or were we rewarded or punished for being short or fat or smart or attractive.

 Bully Culprit poster by Robbie Conal.
 The title is a play on the term “bully pulpit,” which is a prominent public position (such as a political office) that provides an opportunity for expounding one’s views.